RickButler/dotfiles/README.md

 # VSCode
 * (Install VSCode Server in WSL)[https://code.visualstudio.com/docs/remote/wsl]

+# Clone this repo
+This repo goes into your home directory in win/linux.
+The .gitignore can be funky as it's excluding everything and then explicitily including files.

 # Setting up NeoVim
 #### In NeoVim use commands to install various language dependencies.
 * DIInstall